Unaddressed fear becomes anxiety, which can lead to anger, and then hopelessness, and the joy-killing trend continues.

 Have you ever thought about how we do not have to work at being fearful?
 It happens in such an unannounced way.
 Sort of a spiritual warfare malware.
 Unaddressed fear becomes anxiety which can lead to anger, and then hopelessness, and the joy-killing trend continues.

 Fear can keep us out of harm’s way and even motivate us to lean on God.
 However, the Bible tells us that the spirit of fear is not from God.
 Why?
 Because the devil’s strategy is to twist the purpose of fear into a demonic and fleshly process that hinders what is good for us and glorifying to God.
 The only solution is to uninstall the spirit of fear with the truth of God’s Word through the power of the Holy Spirit.
-God give us the power to choose and proceed through Him to be free of fear.
+God gives us the power to choose and proceed through Him to be free of fear.

 “Have I not commanded you?
 Be strong and of good courage; do not be afraid, nor be dismayed, for the Lord your God is with you wherever you go.”
 Joshua 1:9 NKJV